HUGO MELVILLE FISHER

 30 x 27 Inches

-Born in Brooklyn, New York, Hugo Melville Fisher first studied under his father, the noted landscape painter Hugo Anton Fisher.
-Shortly after the turn of the century, he moved to Paris where he furthered his studies under Jean-Paul Laurens and Benjamin Constant, and, later, with William Bouguereau and Whistler.
-He exhibited widely and with great success, both in Paris with Durand-Ruel, and in London at the Royal Academy.
-Fisher spent sixteen years in Europe before returning to the United States where he settled in New York.
-Recognized as a sophisticated proponent of Modernism, he exhibited and won prizes throughout the country including at the California State Fair (1891), Babcock Gallery NYC (1921), Ainslie Galleries NYC (1921-25).
+A substantial, early 20th-century coastal seascape by this Paris-trained American Modernist.
+Born in Brooklyn, Hugo Melville Fisher first studied with his father, the landscape painter Hugo Anton Fisher.
+Shortly after the turn of the century, he moved to Paris where he continued his studies under Jean-Paul Laurens and Benjamin Constant, and, later, with William Bouguereau and James Whistler.
+Fisher became an early member of the American Art Association of Paris and exhibited with success, both in Paris with Durand-Ruel, and in London at the Royal Academy of Art.
+He spent over fifteen years painting and exhibiting in Europe before returning to the United States where he established a studio in New York.
+During the 1920's, the period to which this painting dates, he traveled frequently, focusing on plein-air seascapes of the East Coast between Boston and New York.